mapzen/presentations/07-2016-SOTMUS/geocoding-workshop/tutorial.md

     geocoder.addTo(map);
     ```

     You are passing one parameter to the search, which is the [API key](https://en.wikipedia.org/wiki/Application_programming_interface_key) inside the single quotes.
+The API key is a code that uniquely identifies your developer account without providing a password.
 For this workshop, you are being provided with an API key.
 Because the search service is shared among many users, an API key is a way to make sure that the performance is acceptable for everyone.

 2. Save your edits and refresh the browser.
 You should see search box in the left corner, near the zoom controls.
+If your browser window is wide, the Search box is expanded by default.
+When you reduce the window size, the box collapses to a button.
+You can change this behavior in the geocoder options.

     ![Search icon on the map canvas](images/geocoder-search-icon.png)